JordiiBru/tfg-base-repo/README.md

-# Terraform - One for all
+# Terraform Monorepo - One for all

 This repository serves as a possible solution to a scalable Terraform monorepo, providing all the essential components for managing and creating Infrastructure as Code (IaC), with a robust CI/CD pipeline using **Terragrunt**, **TFLint**, **TFSec**, and **Infracost**.